jhonboyy/RISO_LAB/README.md

 - **UI Development:** The user interface is still in the process of being defined.
 - **Optimal Values:** Exercise caution in using values that may be excessively large.

-## Contribution Guidelines

-If you're interested in contributing to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/new-feature`)
-3. Make your changes and commit (`git commit -am 'Add new feature'`)
-4. Push the branch (`git push origin feature/new-feature`)
-5. Open a Pull Request

 ## License

 This web project is governed by the [Anti-Capitalist License](LICENSE).